© OG Kinheim

 • Kinheim-Kindel

-In September 1976, this sandstone relief of the Gallo-Roman patron god Sucellus from the second half of the 3rd century was found not far from here during the excavation of a Roman villa.
+In September 1976, during the excavation of a Roman villa not far from here, this sandstone relief of the Gallo-Roman protector god Sucellus from the second half of the 3rd century was found.

 On the map